kunaltelangi/prodat/docs/env-setup.rst

 Using a Default Environment
 ------------------------------

-Default Datmo environments are maintained by the Datmo team and are guaranteed to work out of the box.
+Default prodat environments are maintained by the prodat team and are guaranteed to work out of the box.
 We've provided many of the most popular environments for data science and AI, including:

 - data-analytics (general data science/computational programming)
 - kaggle